MOVIE RECCOS, MOVIES

 Image Source: filmexplanations.wordpress.com

-The story of Twin Peaks: Fire Walk with Me begins with the discovery of the dead body of a young girl wrapped in plastic in the town of Deer Meadow.
-FBI is called in to investigate led by Agent Chester Desmond (Chris Isaak) and his partner Sam Stanley (Kiefer Sutherland).
-As they begin their investigation they unwind bizarre clues and strange happenings that lead to the last seven days of Lara Palmer’s (Sheryl Lee) troubled life.
-The film is also about a killer and the residents of the town hiding dark secrets.
+The story of Twin Peaks: Fire Walk with Me begins with the discovery of a young girl’s body, wrapped in plastic, in the town of Deer Meadow.
+The FBI sends Agent Chester Desmond (Chris Isaak) and his partner Sam Stanley (Kiefer Sutherland) to investigate.
+As they dig deeper, they uncover bizarre clues and strange occurrences, leading to the final seven days of Laura Palmer’s (Sheryl Lee) troubled life.
+The film also explores a mysterious killer and a town filled with dark secrets.

 5. Eraserhead (1977)